KnicKnic/traefik_duckdns/README.md

             1. in docker-compose.yml comment out the whole updateDuckDNSIP section
             1. If you are exposing a private computer that is not routable we do not want to override it with our pubic NAT address
                 1. Useful in scenarios where you only want to access the website inside a corprate network (useful for TLS for private docker registries)
+                1. You must manually set the ip for the domain name in duckdns.org
 1. Write a project that extends this one.
     1. example: https://github.com/KnicKnic/myq-garage-server
 1. Learn how to have traefik watch new containers so you do not need to update rules
-    1. I only wrote about rules, I did this for a few reasons
+    1. I only wrote about file based rules, I did this for a few reasons
         1. It works in non-container scenarios you can reference any ip, or hostname for the backend
         1. Security / Multiplatform, you do not have to worry about security getting the docker socket, or how to read the docker socket in windows
     1. read more about adding labels and auto configuring traefik here